muuankarski/muuankarski/README.md

 Take a look at my personal website for more details at: http://markuskainu.fi/

+My Github activities are mostly at https://github.com/rOpenGov/ , and my personal projects have migrated to https://codeberg.org/muuankarski

 <!--
 **muuankarski/muuankarski** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.